django-cms/django-cms/docs/contributing/code_of_conduct.rst

 *****************

-If you have a concern about the behaviour of any member of the django CMS community, please contact one of the members of the :ref:`core development team
+If you have a concern about the behaviour of any member of the django CMS community, please contact us via info@django-cms.org and our Community Manager will reach out to you.
-<core_developers>`.

 Your concerns will be taken seriously, treated as confidential and investigated.
 You will be informed, in writing and as promptly as possible, of